mazlo/lodcc/graph/tasks/analysis/README.md

                         [--features [FEATURES [FEATURES ...]]]
                         [--skip-features [SKIP_FEATURES [SKIP_FEATURES ...]]]

-lodcc
+lodcc - A software framework to prepare and perform a large-scale graph-based analysis on the graph topology of RDF datasets.

 optional arguments:
-  -h, --help            show this help message and exit --from-file FROM_FILE [FROM_FILE ...], -ffl FROM_FILE [FROM_FILE ...]
+  -h, --help            Show this help message and exit --from-file FROM_FILE [FROM_FILE ...], -ffl FROM_FILE [FROM_FILE ...]
                         Pass a list of dataset names.
 Indicates that measure values will be written to a file called